vnen/godot-tiled-importer/README.md

 * For isometric staggered maps, only odd-indexed is supported.
 For even-indexed it would require some extra tricks during import.
 This may be available in the future.

+## Import system caveats

+* If you are embedding images, changing them won't trigger a reimport.

+* If you are using external tile sets in Tiled, changing the tile set won't trigger a reimport.

+* Essentially, every change you do that doesn't directly change the source Tiled map, won't trigger the automatic reimport.

 ## Options (Maps and TileSets)